 Two bottles of each entry are required.
-Entries should be shipped in thick cardboard shipping containers with high R-value insulation to avoid heat damage.
+Entries should be shipped in thick cardboard shipping containers with high R-value insulation to avoid heat or cold damage.
 Shipping description should include “Samples: not for re-sale”, and a copy of the entry form should be included in each box.
 When shipping in multiple containers, label them “1 of _” through all container numbers.

 HOW TO ENTER